opengisch/QField-docs/documentation/how-to/outside-layers.en.md

 ## Managing Shared Datasets with QFieldCloud

 QFieldCloud significantly enhances the management of shared localized datasets.
-This allows you to upload these common datasets once and use them on multiple cloud projects:
+This allows you to upload these common datasets once and reuse them across multiple cloud projects:

 ### 1. Prepare Your QGIS Project with Localized Datasets